nfriedly/nfriedly.com/src/documents/techblog/2009-06-17-how-to-use-xslt-to-style-an-rss-feed.html.md

 ?>
 ```

 The xsl.php file is only php to allow for setting the current url in the feed url input box.
-Ignoring that, you can view it&#8217;s source by looking at <http://nfriedly.com/stuff/rss/xsl.php>.
+Ignoring that, you can view it&#8217;s source.
 You could simply save that as an .xml file and have a working copy.

 You can also view the [CSS][3] and [Javascript][4] used to make everything look nice.